Energy Act 1976: Background

 The Fuel and Electricity (Control) Act 1973 had been enacted during the 1973 oil crisis, but had to be renewed annually.
 The Government thought it would be expedient to put these emergency powers on a permanent basis.
 The Energy Act 1976 enacted this provision and included a number of other energy related requirements.
 The Government wished to develop policies for the conservation of energy, and to comply with European Council directives and enforce EEC (EU) regulations in the energy field.
 Furthermore, there were a number of provisions in existing legislation that needed to be updated.
 These included the regulation of flaring and venting unignited gas into the atmosphere.
 The British Gas Corporation was relieved from its obligation under the Gas Act 1972 to meet demands for new or additional supplies of gas to large users.
 It provided the Secretary of State with the power to make Orders requiring the fuel consumption of cars to be made public.
 It also raised the upper limit of the contributions payable under Section 2 of the Electricity Act 1972 from £25 million to £45 million.

-The Energy Act 1976
+Provisions

 The Energy Act 1976 (1976 chapter 76) received Royal Assent on 22 November 1976.
 Its long title is ‘An Act to make further provision with respect to the nation's resources and use of energy’.